bokub/vanity-eth/README.md

 npm i -g gulp
 ```

-Run the watcher to compile while you code
+Run the watcher to compile CSS/JS while you code

 ```sh
 gulp watch # or npm run-script watch
 ```

+The Travis CI bot is in charge of building and deploying Vanity-ETH to Github pages.